LambdaTest announced the launch of the HyperExecute MCP Server, an enhancement to its AI-native test orchestration platform, HyperExecute.

-A recent Enterprise Management Associates (EMA) blog, Best Practices for Innovating Through Cloud Technologies, discusses the results of EMA’s 2014 research on open cloud orchestration.
+A recent Enterprise Management Associates (EMA) blog, Best Practices for Innovating Through Cloud Technologies(link is external), discusses the results of EMA’s 2014 research on open cloud orchestration.
 It examines the pros and cons of a variety of cloud form factors and the business benefits of cloud computing in general.

 EMA has also done a great deal of research on the topics of DevOps and Continuous Delivery, conducting major surveys on these topics in both 2014 and 2015.
 Cloud computing resources, like any other on-premise or off-premise hosted infrastructure, are, from the software perspective, in place for only one reason — they are platforms enabling the delivery of high-quality software and applications to facilitate business and customer interactions.